DanielRivasMD/Lilith/README.md

 ### Design goals

 - **Predictable**: Clear, composable primitives for starting, grouping, & signaling processes.
-- **Observable**: First‑class status, logs, & history so you can see what’s running & why.
+- **Observable**: First‑class status, log, & history so you can see what’s running & why.
 - **Minimal**: No hidden magic; sane defaults with explicit configuration when you need it.

 ## Quickstart